 Audiometry and GDPR

-The advent of GDPR has the potential to mean huge changes to the way a workplace audiometric testing screening programme is run, particularly regarding data gathering, consent for its use, further dissemination, employee access and rights of an individual to have it deleted.
+The advent of GDPR has the potential to mean huge changes to the way a workplace hearing testing programme is run, particularly regarding data gathering, consent for its use, further dissemination, employee access and rights of an individual to have it deleted.

 On the surface there are contradictory obligations on the employer arising in the Noise Regs and in GDPR, where some obligations placed on the employer by the Noise Regs could possibly be prevented from being done via GDPR, but there are elements within each set of rules which provide a route through it.